BarKazzaz/react-html-code-viewer/README.md

 The optionnal `highlighter` prop defines the highlighting style of the code through the react-syntax-highlighter package.

 `agate` is the default `highlighter` style

+`split`defines if the component is mounted with the two views splited

 [Component example here](https://vivienld.github.io/react-html-code-viewer/)